How to survive a winter storm

 Don’t risk travelling

 By vehicle or by foot, because even though it may seem possible at first, visibility could plummet and cause you to take a wrong turn or get stuck somewhere without shelter.
-No deadline is worth your life, and as a good example of how important it is not to travel, here’s the story of Funatsu Keizo, who travelled a few feet from his tent during a blizzard and couldn’t find his way back, narrowly escaping with his life.
+No deadline is worth your life, and as a good example of how important it is not to travel, here’s the story of Funatsu Keizo, who traveled a few feet from his tent during a blizzard and couldn’t find his way back, narrowly escaping with his life.

 Maximize any potential heat source

 Something as small as a candle can make a huge difference in a car or small vehicle, but if you find yourself without the ability to create heat, then maximize what you have.
 Tuck every layer of clothing except the outer layer into the waistband of your trousers, and if you have more than one layer on your legs, tuck the inside one into your socks.
-Tighten up the cord around your hood and wrists, basically do everything that you can to trap any tiny bit of heat within your clothing.
+Tighten up the cord around your hood and wrists, and basically do everything that you can to trap any tiny bit of heat within your clothing.

 Move around to create heat

 short bursts of intense movement will help greatly to increase your body temperature, but be careful not to do it to the point that you sweat, as moisture within your clothing is your worst enemy at this point.
-A few push-ups or jogging on the spot for 30 seconds are the kind of things that help the most, and even if you’re stuck in a car, you can find some kind of intense movement to do for a few seconds.
+A few push-ups or jogging on the spot for 30 seconds are the kinds of things that help the most, and even if you’re stuck in a car, you can find some kind of intense movement to do for a few seconds.

 Stay hydrated

 If you pass out in very cold weather then it’s probably going to be the last thing you ever do, and the colder the weather the faster it will sap moisture from your body, so staying hydrated is a good way to avoid unwillingly falling asleep.
-The driest air in the world is located at the poles, because all moisture freezes and sticks to the ground as frost, which causes people to lose water through breath faster than they would in the desert.
-Never eat snow and never put a bottle of anything frozen against your skin, but if you don’t have the ability to thaw it in your environment then the best thing to do is hold it in your gloves and breath on it, or put it in your pocket away from direct contact with your skin.
+The driest air in the world is located at the poles because all moisture freezes and sticks to the ground as frost, which causes people to lose water by breathing faster than they would in the desert.
+Never eat snow and never put a bottle of anything frozen against your skin, but if you don’t have the ability to thaw it in your environment then the best thing to do is hold it in your gloves and breath on it or put it in your pocket away from direct contact with your skin.

 Wear everything you can

 When stuck at home or in a normal building, there will be a good chance that you’ll lose power and the heating won’t work.
 The first thing to remember is not to use any kind of patio or gas heater that could cause carbon monoxide poisoning, because you probably won’t notice it’s happening until it’s too late.
 Instead, head to your wardrobe and wear everything you can, to the point where you look ridiculous.
 If you can fit 10 pairs of socks on, then do it, and the same goes for all other items of clothing.
-Also don’t be afraid to get creative and look elsewhere for warm, like wrapping a load of bath towels around your feet or laying them over your bed at night, it may sound silly but when the heat goes out and you’re trapped in a freezing house, it’ll feel a hell of a lot less silly.
+Also don’t be afraid to get creative and look elsewhere for warmth, like wrapping a load of bath towels around your feet or laying them over your bed at night, it may sound silly but when the heat goes out and you’re trapped in a freezing house, it’ll feel a hell of a lot less silly.